uqlibrary/technology-training/Git/git.md

 1. Add some text to mars.txt noting your decision to consider Venus as a base
 1. Create a new file venus.txt with your initial thoughts about Venus as a base for you and your friends
-1. And changes from both files to the staging area, and commit those changes.
+1. Add changes from both files to the staging area, and commit those changes as one single commit.

 ### Exploring history